Pros & Cons of Online and Mobile Banking

 Cons of Online Banking

-While most online banks provide a customer service line, they generally do not offer personal bankers.
-This means that there is no “live” person to help you with your banking needs, such as setting up accounts, applying for loans, getting a notary, or even just someone with whom you can discuss a simple issue or complaint.
-If you are a person who wants this kind of personal connection, you may not be well-suited to digital banking.
+While most online banks provide a customer service line or chat function, they generally do not offer personal bankers.
+This means that there is no one available face-to-face to help you with your banking needs, such as setting up accounts, applying for loans, and getting a document notarized.
+If you are a person who wants and appreciates this kind of personal connection, you may not be well-suited to digital banking.

 Limited ATM Access

-Although many online banks will have a network of ATMs that customers can access, they may not be as easy to track down as ATMs for the major retail banks.
-It’s worth spending time to see exactly where a digital bank has allied ATMs near your usual haunts, like your home and office, before signing up.
+Although many online banks will have a network of tens of thousands of ATMs that customers can access, others may offer less robust options vs. traditional retail banks.
+It’s worthwhile to see exactly where a digital bank has allied ATMs near your usual haunts, like your home and office, before signing up.

 The Takeaway

-Whether you call it online banking, mobile banking, or digital banking, the concept of doing all of your keeping your accounts at an online-only bank offers many rewards.
-You’re likely to earn higher interest and pay fewer fees, for instance.
-But for those who like banking in person at a branch and having a relationship with the team there, then it may not suit you.
-Think carefully about what suits your personal financial style best and will keep you on top of your money matters.
+Whether you call it online banking, mobile banking, or digital banking, keeping your funds with an online-only bank can offer many rewards.
+You’re likely to earn a higher interest rate and pay fewer fees, for instance.
+But those who like banking in person at a branch may choose to stick with a traditional bank.
+Think carefully about what suits your financial style and needs best.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.